MilanDonhowe/SimplePNG/README.md

 # SimplePNG
-A very basic png chunk decoder.
+An experimental png file chunk decoder which might eventually turn into something interesting.